Mervodactyl/boris_bikes/README.md

 Boris Bikes
 ===========

 A Makers Academy Week 2 project to create the Boris Bike network using Object Oriented Programming.

-Hitch!
+Because it's fun!